s427/MARL/readme.md

 ## Version history

 - v.
+2.6
+  - [NEW] support for polls
+    - Polls are now correctly displayed and a new filter allows to show only posts that contain a poll
+- v.
 2.5
   - [NEW] layout options
     - Two new options found in the "Tools" panel allow to simplify the display of posts and declutter the UI by hiding the panels in a toolbar.
 Those changes will be most visible on larger displays.